-Medic Reports- on oil rigs and large vessels, the medics will typically fill out reports when they treat an injured worker.
-These reports can be real helpful in your case and are often overlooked as a good source to discuss how the accident occurred.
-While the report itself will mostly relate to the type of medical treatment you received, many also describe how the accident happened, which can help with your claim, especially if the safety rep or vessel captain wrote up the accident report in a way that was not entirely accurate.
-Always check out your medic records to see if they support your version of the accident more than your accident report may.
+If an injury occurs on an oil rig or large vessel, medics will typically fill out a report.
+These reports can be incredibly helpful in your case and are often overlooked.
+While the report itself will be mostly related to what type of medical treatment you received, many also describe how the accident happened.
+This description can help with your claim, especially if the vessel captain or safety representative wrote the maritime accident report inaccurately.
+We recommend you always read your medic records to see if they support your version of the incident more accurately than the accident report.

-Recorded Witness Statements- just like you were probably asked to give a recorded statement after your injury, so were the witnesses to your injury.
-The law usually does not require your company to give us these recorded statements as the law says they were ‘prepared in anticipation of litigation’ and are thus protected, there are ways to get these statements.
-These can be extremely helpful as they were taken right after your injury; the trouble these days is that most companies are smart enough not to record an unfavorable statement.
-I actually look to the guys who the company has NOT taken a statement from yet and want to talk to them first for my clients.
-Usually today if the company has taken a recorded statement, whatever they recorded helped them and didn’t hurt them, but you never know until your review the statements (if you can get them—and there are tricks to getting them).
+Just like you were probably asked to give a recorded statement after your injury, so were the witnesses to your injury.
+While the law usually does not require your company to give us these recorded statements because they were “prepared in anticipation of litigation” and therefore are protected, there are ways to get them.
+These statements can be extremely helpful as they were taken right after your injury when accounts of the incident are most accurate.
+Unfortunately, most companies are smart enough not to record an unfavorable statement.
+These days, it can be assumed that if the company has taken a statement it likely helps their case and doesn’t hurt them.

-Emails and text messages- Nowadays your injury and accident was probably discussed in email and text messages.
-From basic texts sent back and forth between co-workers to formal emails sent from the rig or vessel to shore, you have got to look for these in your case.
-I have won cases with good emails and text messages that we were able to save and download.
+Nowadays, your injury and accident was probably discussed in email and text messages.
+From basic texts sent back and forth between co-workers to formal emails sent from the rig or vessel to shore, it’s important that you look for these in your case.
+Cases have been won with good emails and text messages that were saved and downloaded.

-Vessel logs and IADC reports—don’t overlook the ‘regular’ documents that are routinely completed on your rig or vessel as a source to support your claim.
-Often the IADC reports on rigs and the vessels logs (get both the rough and smooth logs!) will mention or discuss your injury and accident.
+Don’t overlook documents that are routinely completed on your rig or vessel as a source to support your claim.
+Often the IADC reports on rigs and the vessel’s logs (get both the rough and smooth logs!) will mention or discuss your injury and accident.

-Root Cause Analysis reports—the grand-daddy of them all.
-These are very detailed, multiple page reports which really address anything at all that may have caused your accident.
-Similar to basic ‘Accident Investigation Reports’, but much, much more detailed, large companies such as Transocean, Diamond, ENSCO, Schlumberger and others use these reports.
-In the recent past we have had to go to court and compel Transocean and Diamond to give us these reports in our cases.
+Root Cause Analysis reports are very detailed, multiple-page documents which address anything and everything that may have caused your accident.
+These are similar to basic accident investigation reports, but much, much more detailed.
+Large companies such as Transocean, Diamond, ENSCO, Schlumberger and others use these reports.
+In the recent past, we have had to go to court and compel Transocean and Diamond to give us these reports in our cases.
 The harder they fight to protect these reports, the better the reports are for your claim.

 Typically, an injured mariner reports his accident to a supervisor or directly to the employer.
 In some instances, the employer may delay in advising the injured employee to complete an accident report, often on the hope that the injury will improve during that delayed interim and the employee will forget altogether about filing a report or pursuing a claim.

 If you or someone you love has been injured while working aboard a Jones Act vessel, you may be entitled to certain maintenance and cure benefits, as well as other compensatory damages if your employer was at fault.
-Contact our offices to speak with a Jones Act attorney who can provide you with a FREE case evaluation and assessment of your Jones Act issues – 866-701-8647.
+Contact our offices or call 504-680-4100 to speak with a Jones Act attorney who can provide you with a free case evaluation and assessment of your Jones Act issues.